GokulNC/Indic-Wiki-Cloze-Test/README.md

 - Location (`LOC`)
 - Event (`EVE`)

-Also, the WikiData SPARQL end-point is not so fast; on average, I was able to run for around 40 Wikipedia entities per minute (also includes entities without any NER categories matched).
+Also, the WikiData SPARQL end-point is not so fast; depending on the number of entities to query, the time can be significantly large.

 ### Creating the Cloze-Test Dataset